keboola/connection-docs/extractors/marketing-sales/facebook-ads/index.md

 [here](https://developers.facebook.com/docs/marketing-api/versions).

 ## Migration from Old Extractor
-The configuration and resulting data tables produced by both new and old extractors are too different; that's why their migration has to be done manually by following the next seven steps:
+The configuration and resulting data tables produced by both new and old extractors are very different; that's why their migration has to be done manually by following the next seven steps:

 1. Create a configuration of your new Facebook Ads extractor